AArnott/PCLCrypto/README.md

  * Cryptographically strong random number generator
  * Symmetric and asymmetric encryption and signatures
  * Key derivation
  * Native crypto performance for each platform.
 This provides a 2-100X perf improvement for RSA on Android and iOS.
+ * Streaming encryption on WinRT, which goes beyond what the WinRT API itself offers (while still relying on the OS for the crypto implementation).
  * Support for multiple key formats (PKCS#1, PKCS#8, CAPI) on all platforms.

 The API is designed to be similar to that found on WinRT or the .NET Framework.
 However some code changes may be required if migrating to this library from platform-specific crypto.